-Qualified Lawyers Transfer Scheme (QLTS) notice regarding the Solicitors Qualifying Examination (SQE)
+Important notice regarding the Qualified Lawyers Transfer Scheme (QLTS) and the Solicitors Qualifying Examination (SQE)

-Did you know that the SQE (Solicitors Qualifying Examination) has now been approved by the Legal Services Board?
-What does this mean?
-The Legal Services Board have agreed to move forward with the full introduction of the SQE.
-This new pathway to qualification will be introduced in September 2021 with the first available assessment SQE 1 sitting in November 2021.
-The first sitting for SQE 2 will take place in April 2022.
+The new SQE pathway to qualification will be introduced in September 2021, with the first available SQE 1 assessment sitting in November 2021.
+The first sitting for the SQE 2 assessment will take place in April 2022.

 The SRA will allow candidates who have passed the multiple-choice test (MCT) time to finish qualifying via the QLTS scheme.
-However, the SRA has made it clear that this may not be possible for some candidates due to the time limits they have put in place.
-This means that a foreign qualified lawyer will need to consider the risk of not completing the QLTS scheme and having to switch streams to the SQE to become a Solicitor in England and Wales after 2021.
+However, the SRA has made it clear that this may not be possible for some candidates due to the time limits and limited number of exam places.
+To read more about the arrangements and how they will affect you, visit the SRA’s website detailing the transition to SQE.

 QLTS prices and what you will get